 There are many different types of criminal offenses that can result in homicide charges in California, first-degree murder being the most serious.
 First-degree murder is any unlawful killing of another person that involves deliberation, premeditation and intent to kill, and any type of murder that doesn’t constitute first-degree murder may instead be charged as second-degree murder.
 A California first-degree murder conviction carries life-altering penalties and may even cost you your life, which is why you need an experienced criminal defense attorney on your side to fight for your rights and protect your best interests.
-If you or someone you love is facing criminal charges for first-degree murder in San Diego, our reputable criminal defense lawyers at Sevens Legal, APC can make a difference in your case.
+If you or someone you love is facing criminal charges for first-degree murder in San Diego, our reputable criminal defense lawyers at Sevens Legal Criminal Lawyers can make a difference in your case.
 Contact our firm today to schedule a free consultation.
 Learn about the difference between manslaughter and homicide here.

 Elements of First-Degree Murder

 California Penal Code § 187 PC defines murder as the “unlawful killing of a human being, or a fetus, with malice aforethought,” and there are several specific conditions under which a murder qualifies as murder in the first degree, compared to the lesser charge of murder in the second degree.
 According to state law, first-degree murder includes the following essential elements.

 A defendant may be convicted of first-degree murder if the prosecution can show that the defendant had a specific intent to end a human life when the crime was committed.
 Although the prosecutor will have to show that the victim’s death was not accidental, he or she does not have to prove that the defendant intended to kill that particular person.
 Having plans to kill one person and then killing the wrong person or a random person can still result in first-degree murder charges.